popily/blog/_posts/2016-03-08-using-keen-data-with-popily.md

 You can use the `embed_url` property of the returned insight in an iframe, and coming soon you'll be able to append fully responsive, interactive visualizations directly to DOM elements with our new charting library.
 For more information about retrieving visualizations (that we call `insights`), check out the [insight section](http://developers.popily.com/#insights) of our API docs.

-Of course that's just the beginning.
-With Popily you can combine data sources, automatically update your visualizations when the underlying data changes, connect directly to databases and API endpoints (like Keen's REST API!), and customize visualizations to your heart's content.
+You can read more about the integration on the [Keen IO site](https://keen.io/docs/integrations/popily/).
+If you want to use our API for an even cooler way of loading in data into Popily, check out our [API documentation](http://developers.popily.com/).
+So go on, try your hand at loading Keen IO data into Popily, and if you run into any trouble - we are always here to help and cheer you on.
 Give us a shout at [awesome@popily.com](mailto:awesome@popily.com) or [join us on Slack](https://gentle-shore-82359.herokuapp.com/) if you have any questions, feature requests, or ideas for our [nerdy podcast about data and drinking](http://partiallyderivative.com).